-PFIP was launched in 2008.
-It is jointly administered by the UN Capital Development Fund (UNCDF) and the United Nations Development Programme (UNDP) and receives funding from the Australian Government, the European Union and the New Zealand Government.
-PFIP operates in Fiji, Papua New Guinea, Samoa, Solomon Islands, Tonga and Vanuatu, a region of 10 million people scattered over 2,000 islands.
+Launched in 2008, PFIP is jointly administered by the UN Capital Development Fund (UNCDF) and the United Nations Development Programme (UNDP) and receives funding from the Australian Government, the European Union and the New Zealand Government.
+The Programme operates in Fiji, Papua New Guinea, Samoa, Solomon Islands, Timor-Leste, Tonga and Vanuatu.

-PFIP’s objective is to increase the number of low-income Pacific Islanders who adopt formal financial services.
-PFIP achieves this objective by supporting financial service providers (FSPs) to innovate with products and services for mass market customers, supporting governments to create an enabling policy environment for financial innovation, and empowering consumers.
+Our objective is to increase the number of low-income Pacific Islanders who adopt formal financial services.
+PFIP achieves this objective by supporting financial service providers to innovate with products and services for mass market customers, supporting governments to create an enabling policy environment for financial innovation, and empowering consumers.

-PFIP has funded 35 projects with financial service providers who have innovated with technology and products, enrolling over 1.5 million customers in services such as agency banking, mobile wallets, micro insurance, micro loans, remittances and savings groups.
+PFIP has funded 44 projects with financial service providers who have innovated with technology and products, enrolling over two million customers in services such as agency banking, mobile wallets, micro insurance, micro loans, remittances and savings groups.
 This figure represents one in four adults of the six countries in which PFIP operates.
-Women account for 730,349 of the total clients enrolled, representing significant progress in reducing the gender gap that exists in the Pacific.
+Women account for 976,216 of the total clients enrolled, representing significant progress in reducing the gender gap that exists in the Pacific.

 PFIP has championed financial literacy and education campaigns with national school systems, financial service providers, and empowerment programs.
 PFIP was instrumental in integrating financial education (FinEd) within the Fijian national school curriculum.
 Now reaching approximately 197,000 students annually, the award-winning project was conceptualised, developed and implemented with hands-on PFIP support.
 PFIP has since worked with the governments of PNG, Solomon Islands and Samoa to scope similar integrated curriculum approaches.
 Solomon Islands now has a FinEd curriculum, and a pilot project for technical and vocational students is currently underway in the PNG Highlands.